 First aid kits are another one of those bug out bag essentials that you really shouldn’t leave behind.
-When SHTF and you have to evacuate, the instances of someone getting hurt is far higher.
+When SHTF and you have to evacuate, the instances of someone getting hurt are far higher.
 Even without a disaster, you could get hurt.
 A first aid kit will let you treat an injury or medical issue while waiting for professional aid.

 The Tactical Field Trauma with QuikClot® First Aid Kit includes 53 medical supplies such as bandages, gauze pads, medical tape, a triple antibiotic ointment, and anti-septic alcohol wipes for cleaning and closing wounds.
 The QuikClot® Sport sponge stops life-threatening bleeding.
-It has zeolite, a mineral that helps increases blood clotting by three times than normal.
+It has zeolite, a mineral that helps increase blood clotting by three times than normal.

 The lightweight first aid kit also contains medicines for pain, inflammation, and common allergies, Other items include a trauma pad, safety pins, pre-cut Moleskin, forceps for splinters or ticks, nitrile examination gloves, biohazard disposal bag, medical bag, and the Guide to Wilderness & Travel Medicine guidebook.

 When disaster strikes, your physical health is not the only thing at risk.
 Your priority, of course, is to stay alive but you also have to take care of your mental well-being.